vipinsun/TokenTaxonomyFramework-pub/token-taxonomy.md

 There are currently two kinds of fungible tokens, common, sometimes called account or balance tokens, and unique, or UTXO (unspent transaction output).
 This distinction might seem subtle, but is important when considering how fungible tokens can be traced and what properties they can have.

 Common fungible tokens share a single set of properties, are not distinct from one another and balances are recorded in a central place.
-These tokens are simply represented as a balance or quanitity attributed to an owners address where all the balances are recorded on the same balance sheet.
+These tokens are simply represented as a balance or quantity attributed to an owners address where all the balances are recorded on the same balance sheet.
 This balance sheet is distributed, so its not 'centralized' but rather simplified.
 Common tokens have the advantage of easily sharing a common value like a "SKU" where the change in the value is immediately reflected for all tokens.
 Like money in a bank account is represented as a balance.
 Common tokens cannot be individually traced, only their balances between accounts can.

 A common fungible token is identified by **&tau;<sub>F</sub>**.

 Unique fungible tokens have their own identities and can be individually traced.
 Each unique token can carry unique properties that cannot be changed in one place and cascade to all and their balances must be summed.
-These are like bank notes, paper bills and metal coins, they are interchangable but have unique properties like a serial number.
+These are like bank notes, paper bills and metal coins, they are interchangeable but have unique properties like a serial number.

 A unique fungible token is identified by **&tau;<sub>F'</sub>**.